SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/wounds_en.md

 The character's minimum roll is increased by the value of this condition for all rolls.

 At the beginning of each round, the character can roll for his *Resistance*.
 He can reduce the value of this condition by the number of successes.
 If the condition reaches a value of 0 in the process, it is removed.

+ #### Hunkered

+The character has a half combat defense, enemy attacks have 2 less hit die (see combat).

+All actions involving manual work (physis attributes, attacks and skills) have a +1 minimum roll.

+It takes an action to hunker down or stand up.